Last year Vogue published Cleavage was over

 I could make a list of all the things that I think were out of place, but I will focus on the fact that we have finally stopped listening to beauty stereotypes and how that is a step closer to living in our terms.

 Long story short, my friend wore that white romper.
-And I think she looked amazing!
+She looked amazing!

-So taking into account the recent awareness of gender ecuality and women issues, brands empowering women and, millennials breaking with every single stereotype I do not see cleavage coming back anytime soon.
+So taking into account the recent awareness of gender equality and women issues, brands empowering women and, millennials breaking with every single stereotype I do not see cleavage coming back anytime soon.